 Mother & Child Sculpture by Han Mei Lin

 This a set of sculptures that depicts mother and child relationships in metal.
 Somewhere it reminded me of our Dokra work that also depicts human figures in a similar way.
 The figures were slander with unusual body proportions.
 I was told that the idea behind this series is to depict the body language between a mother and a child – the way they communicate through their bodies.
-Child comes out of a mother and they can communicate as two parts of the same being.
+The child comes out of a mother and they can communicate as two parts of the same being.
 I found these sculptures very photogenic.

 Location: Terminal 3 Departure Hall

 This is my favorite sculpture at Changi Airport.
 Kinetic rain is a dynamic installation where many little copper colored droplets.
 You can simply get mesmerized looking at them as they move smoothly individually but together they create different patterns.
 While you are still absorbing the first formation, they move on to create a new one – surprising you with every move.
-If you can take off your eyes from these sensuous drops, you would see most people watching it with certain awe.
+If you can take off your eyes from these sensuous drops, you would see most people watching it with a certain awe.

 Location: Terminal 1